Introduction

 - Under floors

-- Simply looking at it is not enough to confirm if it contains asbestos.
+- Just looking at it isn’t enough to know if it’s there.

-Health Risks: It’s important to know the dangers:
+Health Risks: It’s important to understand the risks:

-- Breathing in asbestos fibers can cause serious respiratory problems.
+- Breathing in asbestos fibers can cause serious lung problems.

-- It is crucial to avoid disturbing any materials that may contain asbestos—leave the assessment and removal to experts.
+- Don’t disturb any materials that might contain asbestos—leave the checking and removal to the experts.

 The Case of Vermiculite Insulation